hackclub/winter/luanderfarias.md

 ## Summary

-Simplo VR is a cheap virtual reality headset with 6-dof and hand tracking with support for steamvr. made for the community by the community, simplo is the easiest way to enter in the virtual reality worlds without paying a fortune...
+Simplo VR is a cheap virtual reality headset with 6-dof and support for steamvr. made for the community by the community, simplo is the easiest way to enter in the virtual reality worlds without paying a fortune...

 Fully open-source and customizable, made to be refined and improved.

 ## Plan

 Simplo is gonna be roadmaped based on "modules". which is basically the functions necessary till it gets ready.
-- chasis - the basic process of building a pretty simple frame just to support the screen and cameras. gonna make it from cardboard or popsticks at first but when i finally make a final design i'm gonna 3d print it.
+- chasis - the basic process of building a pretty simple frame just to support the screen. gonna make it from cardboard or popsticks at first but when i finally make a final design i'm gonna 3d print it.
 - 6-dof -  Code the accelerometer/gyroscope in a arduino and the webcam app to full-body tracking and positioning the headset to make the headset go 6-dof.
 - steamvr - Code the main thing.
 A communication with steam to transfer the headset information to the game. gonna try to offer support for all games but i don't promise it lol.
-- hand-tracking - Finally, code the hand tracking thing using computer vision and cameras, which is supposed to be a replacement for the controllers. using gestures instead of buttons.
 - Simplo-software/website - code the website to present the project to the world and the software for configuration, calibration, setup, etc...
 - Finishing - gonna make the new frame (probably 3D printed), make the code more readable, etc...